 Despite the poor constraints on $n$, we decide to explore whether our data can constrain FRB population in a toy model where the rate of FRBs strictly lags behind the SFR by a delay parameter $\tau$~Gyr.
 Such a model is represented by

 where $z_a$ is the function that obtains the redshift at a given lookback time.
-Of course, it is not physical to expect that for each star that forms, an FRB occurs $\tau$~Gyr later.
-However, if this toy model shows no constraining power, then a more complex model where there is a distribution of delay times would almost certainly have no constraining power as well.
+Of course, it is not physical to expect that for each star that forms, an FRB occurs exactly $\tau$~Gyr later.
+This toy model is intended to be for illustrative purposes only, as its key purpose is to investigate whether our data have any constraining power for a more complex FRB population evolution model.
+Such a more realistic model would include a distribution of delay times, as in \citet{zhangzhang22}.
+If this toy model shows no constraining power, then a more complex model would almost certainly have no constraining power as well.
 Thus, we run this toy model first with the same procedure as in Sections~\ref{sec:methodology} and \ref{sec:results}, with uniform priors on $\tau$ from 0 -- 14~Gyr.
 The results of the MCMC are plotted in Figure~\ref{fig:mcmc_corner_timedelaysfr}.